EEN421/EEN421.github.io/_posts/Which-Devices-Are-Internet-Facing?.md

 # Introduction & Use Case:
-If you’ve spent any amount of time in Microsoft Defender, you’ve definitely seen the `IsInternetFacing` field in `DeviceInfo` and thought:
+**Identifying Internet-Facing Devices Matters to Every Framework You Care About.** Before we even dive into tooling, let’s anchor the importance of this work in the actual security and compliance frameworks that govern nearly every mature organization.
+Pretty much every major framework assumes you know which assets are exposed to the public internet — because this shapes your entire risk profile.

-> “Cool… Microsoft already tells me what’s Internet-facing.
-Easy win!”
+If you’ve spent any amount of time in Microsoft Defender, you’ve definitely seen the `IsInternetFacing` field in `DeviceInfo` and thought: _“Cool… Microsoft already tells me what’s Internet-facing.
+Easy win!”_ — But is it _really??_ 🤔

 <br/><br/>